mdbeckman/JSM2020-Virtual/README.md

 # 2020 JSM Virtual Conference

-## Implementing Version Control with Git as a Learning Objective in Statistics Courses
+## Panel: Implementing Version Control with Git as a Learning Objective in Statistics Courses

 *August 4, 2020*